 This is no doubt because of their exceptional, easy to understand and engage with SEO focused content, which will draw links organically as well as making outreach simple.

-In addition, Moz hosts a vast amount of user-generated questions within it’s /community/ subfolder.
+Also, Moz hosts a vast amount of user-generated questions within it’s /community/ subfolder.
 This dual-pronged strategy of creating great content and providing a forum to host direct answers to specific questions allows sites like Moz to tick along gaining links successfully.

 What is interesting is that Moz does not lead the followed backlinks per page list, so let’s assess who does and the possible reasons why.